 Insecticidal durability

-Following the recommendation of WHO for phase III testing of LLIN [11], random samples of 30 campaign nets per site (total 60) will be selected at each annual assessment (from outside the main cohort at 12 and 24 months, and from the main cohort at 36 months) for insecticidal effectiveness (bio-assay) analysis.
+Following the recommendation of WHO for phase III testing of LLIN [11], random samples of 30 campaign nets per site (total 60) will be selected at each annual assessment (from outside the main cohort at baseline, 12 and 24 months, and from the main cohort at 36 months) for insecticidal effectiveness (bio-assay) analysis.
 At the end of the monitoring (Year three assessment), samples will also be taken from these nets for chemical residue analysis.
 If the proportion of nets with at least minimal insecticidal effectiveness (see section 7) in the bio-assay is around 80% after three years, the overall sample under the assumptions mentioned above will provide a precision of ±10.0%-points in a one-sided analysis.
 A similar precision will be achieved for chemical residue for the outcome of “proportion of nets with at least (add cut-off level for specific insecticide in mg/m2 or g/kg) of (add name of insecticide)”.

 Sampling procedures